raymond-jgler/java-class-jacksonizer/README.md

-#java-class-decorator
+# java-class-decorator
+Languague:
+ - Java 8.0

+Dep Management tool:
+ - Maven
-#THIS IS JUST AN EXTREMELY SIMPLE OVERVIEW OF THE TOOL.
+# THIS IS JUST AN EXTREMELY SIMPLE OVERVIEW OF THE TOOL.
 PLEASE DEBUG THE CODE IF MORE EXPLORATION IS WITHIN CURIOSITY

 ## Overview: